pgxn/pgxnclient/docs/usage.rst

 a file with extension different from ``.sql`` is specified, it is assumed that the extension is not a PostgreSQL extension so unload is not performed.

+If a *SCHEMA* is specified, the uninstall script will be patched to drop the objects in the selected schema.
+However, if the extension was loaded via ``CREATE EXTENSION``, the server will be able to figure out the correct schema itself, so the option will be ignored.

 If the distribution specifies more than one extension, they are unloaded in reverse order respect to the order in which they are specified in the